 The Best Things Come in Small Packages

 Sure, we’re small, but enjoying the little things is what makes life so special.
 Just five miles wide and 12 miles long, Hilton Head Island packs a lot of punch.
-Did you know our shore boasts more than 60 miles of well-groomed leisure pathways, 50 miles of leisure pathways, 24 gorgeous golf courses, and of course, 12 miles of unforgettable beaches?
+Did you know our shore boasts more than 60 miles of well-groomed leisure pathways, 50 miles of bike trails, 24 gorgeous golf courses, and of course, 12 miles of unforgettable beaches?
 Watch the sunrise, stick your feet in the sand, read a great book, or go for a dip in the Atlantic Ocean.
 This small but mighty island is a paradise for lovers of the great outdoors.

 Think you could win a round of Hilton Head Island trivia now?
 We hope you found these five lesser-known facts interesting!
 Want to learn more about Hilton Head Island?
 Request your destination guide today!

 A summer soundtrack is an essential part of any warm-weather road trip.
 With the windows down and the music up, you’ll be well on your way to making memories here on Hilton Head Island…